 finally heard and understood and people get saved.
 This happened in every

-developed country in the world.
+developed country of the world in bringing the gospel to them.
 They unanimously heard the gospel and turned

 from their barbaric ways to the Christian faith, and civilization was made